trivechain/triveasset-protocol/docs/Rules.md

-This part of the metadata is one of novel features of the TriveAsset protocol which opens up the possibility of creating [smart contracts](http://www.fastcolabs.com/3035723/app-economy/smart-contracts-could-be-cryptocurrencys-killer-app) with colored coins.
+This part of the metadata is one of novel features of the TriveAsset protocol which opens up the possibility of creating rules with triveasset.

-The current implementation of the colored coins protocol supports 4 kinds of rules:
+The current implementation of the triveasset protocol supports 4 kinds of rules:
 * [Fees](#fees): Pay a fee to specific address on each transfer
 * [Expiration](#expiration): The asset expires after a while
 * [Minters](#minters): Recipients of the asset can issue more of it
-* [Holders](#holders): Only certain Bitcoin addresses can receive this asset
+* [Holders](#holders): Only certain Trivechain addresses can receive this asset

 Each one of the above 4 rule types accepts a JSON object (or objects) with two keys
 ### params